 When I was younger, I seemed to eat jackfruit all the time.
-There was young (unripened) jackfruit curry, jackfruit chips and even jackfruit ice cream!
+There was young (unripened) jackfruit curry, jackfruit chips, and even jackfruit ice cream!
 My mom would even make a mean roasted jackfruit seed dry curry.

 But, after I moved away from Sri Lanka to countries where jackfruit was less popular, I kinda forgot about it.
 Outta sight outta mind – right?!

-- 2 tbsp tomato paste
+- tomato paste,

 - coconut milk,

 - garam masala,

-- 1 cup fresh spinach
+- fresh spinach,